2016 Workshop

 Participants analyzing results from measurements taken with a portable XRF unit.
-Photo: Stephanie Auffret

-The Getty Conservation Institute and the Yale Institute for the Preservation of Cultural Heritage (IPCH), together with the Stichting Restauratie Atelier Limburg (SRAL), presented this third jointly-organized XRF Boot Camp at SRAL and the Bonnefantenmuseum in Maastricht, the Netherlands.
-During the workshop, 18 participants representing 10 countries gained in-depth training in the principles of X-ray fluorescence spectroscopy and practical instruction on the collection and interpretation of data, focusing primarily on qualitative analysis and the use of handheld instrumentation.
-Interactive lectures were paired with laboratory activities involving hands-on instrument use, data processing and interpretation.
-In addition, for this year’s workshop, instrument representatives from Bruker, Niton, and XGLab were at hand to assist participants with questions specific to the different models of portable XRF units used.
+During the workshop, eighteen participants representing ten countries gained in-depth training in the principles of X-ray fluorescence spectroscopy and practical instruction on the collection and interpretation of data, focusing primarily on qualitative analysis and the use of handheld instrumentation.
+Interactive lectures were paired with laboratory activities involving hands-on instrument use as well as data processing and interpretation.
+In addition, for this year’s workshop, instrument representatives from Bruker, Niton, and XGLab were on hand to assist participants with questions specific to the different models of portable XRF units used.

 The application of XRF to the study of core material groups in cultural heritage collections was emphasized throughout the workshop and illustrated with examples from ongoing projects at SRAL and the collections of the Bonnefantenmuseum.